26 May 2016

 Whenever I mention to people I’m in this group, it confuses ’em.
 Y’see, they don’t know what an Arminian is.
 Most of the time they think I mean Armenian, and are surprised: I’m so pasty white!
 I’ll get sunburn on an overcast day.
 Don’t Armenians tan way better than that?

-Oh yeah, Calvinists.
+Oh yeah, I oughta explain Calvinists.
 Calvinism is named after French theologian Jehan Chauvin (1509–1564), whose Latin name is Joannis Calvini, or as we know him, John Calvin.
 He became the bishop of Geneva during the Protestant Reformation, and is arguably the most influential Protestant after Martin Luther.
-Calvinism stems from his 1536 book Institutio Christianae religionis (“Institutes of the Christian Religion”), where the 25-year-old spelled out his beliefs for the king of France—and anyone else who needs an introduction to Protestant thought.
+Calvinism stems from his 1536 book Institutio Christianae religionis/Institutes of the Christian Religion, in which the 25-year-old theology student spelled out his beliefs for the king of France—and for anyone else who needs an introduction to Protestant thought.
 He revised the book throughout his life.
-His disciples took over the Church of Scotland, started the Reformed, Presbyterian, and Puritan movements.
+His disciples took over the Church of Scotland, and started the Reformed, Presbyterian, and Puritan movements.
 In recent decades a lot of argumentative young theologians have adopted Calvinism as their favorite cause, ’cause they’re under the impression it makes ’em look clever.

 Since I’m bringing up those guys, may as well bring up the third major stream of theology we commonly find in Evangelical Christianity: Pelagianism, named for Welsh monk Morcant (c.
 354–418), Latin name Pelagius.
-Greatly concerned about the constant problem of Christians taking God’s grace for granted, Pelagius overcompensated and wound up teaching we’re saved by our own efforts.
-St. Augustine, and a few subsequent church councils, condemned Pelagius’s teachings as heretic; and since a lot of the early Protestants were big fans of Augustine, they don’t like Pelagius either.
-However, Pelagius’s views are precisely what pagans believe.
-And since a lot of paganism has leaked into the church, plenty of Christians are Pelagian too.
+Greatly concerned about the constant problem of Christians taking God’s grace for granted, Pelagius overcompensated and wound up teaching we’re saved by our good works.
+St. Augustine, and a few subsequent church councils, condemned Pelagius’s teachings as heresy.
+Since a lot of the early Protestants were big fans of Augustine, they didn’t like Pelagius either.
+However, Pelagius’s views are precisely what pagans believe… and since a lot of paganism has leaked into the church, plenty of Christians are Pelagian too.

-Calvinists love to accuse Arminians of being Pelagian, but mostly that’s because Calvinists don’t know what Arminians are, and assume since we don’t do Calvinist theology, we must do none—we think like pagans.
+Calvinists love to accuse Arminians of being Pelagian, but largely that’s because Calvinists don’t know what Arminians are, and assume since we don’t do Calvinist theology, we must do none at all; they presume we think like pagans.
 Plus they don’t bother to investigate any of the anti-Arminian slanders their fellow Calvinists spread.
 They have bigger fish to fry.

 Hence this article, which’ll sort out the three views.